linesbydevon/knightsTour/README.md

 }
 ```

-If the value of `this.moves` is equal to the size of the board then the user sucessfully navigated all squares.
+If the value of `this.moves` is equal to the size of the board then the user successfully navigated all squares.
 If, however, `this.validMoves` is empty then the user has trapped themselves before being able to disable all positions on the board.

 ### Multiplayer